VadimS077/OOP/README.md

 ## Testing

-The pro.test folder contains test cases for each of these data structures to ensure their correct implementation and functionality.
+The prj.test folder contains test cases for each of these data structures to ensure their correct implementation and functionality.It is using doctest.